Kim Kardashian to pay $1.26 million from "unlawfully touting" cryptocurrency

 EMAX launched last May with an initial trading volume of $16.1 million, according to data from CoinMarketCap.
 That figure grew after social media postings by Kardashian and Pierce as well as incentives from Mayweather — such as signed boxing gloves, ringside tickets and discounts to those who purchased fight tickets online using EMAX Tokens — the suit alleged.
 At one point, EMAX's trading volume grew to almost $108 million.

-The digital coin's creators — Steve Gentile of Connecticut and Giovanni Perone of Florida — sold their holdings of EthereumMax "for substantial profits" as hype around the currency swelled, according to the suit.
+The digital coin's creators — Steve Gentile of Connecticut and Giovanni Perone of Florida — sold their holdings of EthereumMax "for substantial profits," once the hype around it swelled, according to the suit.

 EMAX's price fell 3.3% in Monday morning to the equivalent of 0.000000004246 cents, according to CoinMarketCap.